Mount Tsurugi | Climbing again in search of frost | What about the risk of bears? Latest report (November 20, 2025)

 4. Continue walking along the ridge towards Jirogui

-of course, I didn't encounter any bears either.
+Naturally, I didn't see any bears either.

 Along the way, I saw many interesting sights.